Find out about great alternatives to care home jobs that help you stay in social care, but with more job benefits.

 If you’re feeling a little dissatisfied with your care home job, you may be wondering if you need to leave the care profession, or if there is an alternative that gives you that job satisfaction you have always wanted.
 If that sounds like you, have you considered working providing care in an old person’s own home?

-Elderly care in the home is often the kind of carer work that lots of people dream of doing, only they end up taking a job in a care home expecting to be able to apply the same level of care, and it soon becomes apparent that it isn’t the case.
-It may even be that you have considered being an elderly carer but you have been put off by the reports of strained time limits in residential care.
-In-home care enables compassionate people just like you, the opportunity to properly apply your skills and training, making a real difference to the lives of those you work with.
+Elderly care in the home is the kind of carer work that lots of people dream of doing.
+Carers often work in a care home where they cannot provide the same level of care because of time constraints.
+Have you considered being an elderly carer but been put off by reports of strained time limits in residential care?
+In-home care is very different.
+It enables compassionate people just like you, to properly apply your skills and training.
+You can make a real difference to the lives of those you work with.

 Make a real difference to the lives of those you care for…